-So far, the tub has been installed and now I’m waiting for the toilet and fixtures to arrive.
+So far, the tub has been installed, and I’m waiting for the toilet and fixtures to arrive.

-I’ll be heading out this week to pick up some drywall and lights so I can get back to work on it.
+I’ll be heading out this week to pick up some drywall and lights to get back to work on it.

-I’m hoping to get this done by the end of the month or early August so I can move on to home reno number 2, the other bathroom.
+I hope to finish this by the end of the month or early August to move on to home reno number two, the other bathroom.

-I’ve been updating old posts on CBB so they look a bit better and read better as some of them are a bit outdated.
+I’ve been updating old posts on CBB, so they look a bit better and read better, as some are a bit outdated.